bitnami/bitnami-ui/README.md

 ## Browser tests

 We use [BrowserStack](https://www.browserstack.com) to test HEx in the different available browsers.
+We want to provide the same experience to all people that access sites powered by HEx!

 <a href="https://www.browserstack.com" target="_blank"><img src="https://user-images.githubusercontent.com/4056725/45289991-c1b6d100-b4ee-11e8-9911-01ba2a2a548f.png" width="150"/></a>